patrickvine/dependencies-exercise/README.md

 the environment.
 The goal of the game is to walk around the world and gather treasure.

-In order to move type the first character for the direction (N for north, S for South, E for East, W for West) and press <enter>.
+In order to move, type the first character for the direction (N for north, S for South, E for East, W for West) and press `enter`.

 Sometimes you may meet a troll or killer bees.
 They may even kill you.